senthilkumar04/code-sharing-tree/contents/privacy.md

   * “Web beacons,” “tags,” and “pixels” are electronic files used to record information about how you browse the Site.

-  Additionally when you make a purchase or attempt to make a purchase through the Site, we collect certain information from you, including your name, billing address, shipping address, payment information (including credit card numbers \[[INSERT ANY OTHER PAYMENT TYPES ACCEPTED]]), email address, and phone number.
+  Additionally, when you make a purchase or attempt to make a purchase through the Site, we collect certain information from you, including your name, billing address, shipping address, payment information (including credit card numbers \[[INSERT ANY OTHER PAYMENT TYPES ACCEPTED]]), email address, and phone number.
 We refer to this information as “Order Information.”

   When we talk about “Personal Information” in this Privacy Policy, we are talking both about Device Information and Order Information.